feature-engine/feature_engine/docs/user_guide/encoding/DecisionTreeEncoder.rst

    294      C      1        C
    261      E      1        S

-We set up the encoder and encode the variables:
+We set up the encoder to encode the variables above with 3 fold cross-validation, using a grid search to find the optimal depth of the decision tree (this is the default behaviour of the :class:`DecisionTreeEncoder()`).
+In this example, we optimize the tree using the roc-auc metric.

 .. code:: python